 The Bank's assignment of the cash flows to operating, investing and financing category depends on the Bank's business model (management approach).
-Interest received and interest paid are included in investing and financing activities respectively.
+Interest received and interest paid are classified as operating cash flows, while dividends received and dividends paid are included in investing and financing activities respectively.